JollyWizard/JollyWizard.Quantower.Indicators.VolumeDeltaPack/README.md

 # Currently Broken.
 My Quantower repos have not been updated to work with quantower since they upgraded to modern .NET

+Hope to fix soon.
+Thanks for your interest.

 ## Overview

 This is an indicator pack for Quantower.